Date(s) - 05/07/2017

 The Ball-Sellers House invites you to a guided walking tour led by local historian, Kevin Vincent.

 This walking tour is open FREE to the public, all ages welcome.
+Bathroom facilities are available in Long Branch Nature Center.
 Wear good shoes and dress for the weather.
 This is about a 3 mile tour over generally easy terrain.